Logo

 How an HOA Can Create Financial Barriers for ADU Construction

-Charging excessive application fees for ADU approval.
+Charging high application fees or deposits for architectural review.

 How LS Carlson Law Can Help with HOA ADU Disputes

-Fighting back against illegal fines, fees, or enforcement actions.
+Addressing disputed fines, fees, or enforcement actions.

 Tell Us About Your HOA Dispute